 TipSuggestions (Array)

 You can include a maximum of four suggestions.
-The following examples show different numbers of suggestions and the resulting screens.
+The following examples illustrate a few suggestions and the screens that appear.

 const tipSuggestion1 = new clover.sdk.merchant.TipSuggestion();